 What to Do After a Motorcycle Accident

 Since California operates under pure comparative negligence, even if you had some fault in your motorcycle accident, you can recover compensation.
 However, trying to negotiate for compensation yourself may mean that you get less than you should.
-With an attorney, you can accurately determine your medical bills, lost wages, and other damages to negotiate a fair amount.
+While for an accident, you need a Sacramento Auto Accident Attorney, you can accurately determine your medical bills, lost wages, and other damages to negotiate a fair amount.